-Traces of a vanished world in the heart of rural Toyama
+Traces of a vanished world in a corner of Toyama

-For something truly unique, step into a pocket of living history with a trip to UNESCO-recognized Gokayama.
+Step into a pocket of unexplored history with a trip to UNESCO-listed Gokayama.

-- The carefully preserved buildings of Ainokura and Suganuma
+- The carefully preserved gassho-zukuri buildings of Ainokura and Suganuma

 - Spending the night at one of Ainokura's gassho-zukuri inns